nating/cs-exams/assets/notes/third-year/software-engineering/software-engineering.md

 **Architecture Views** are represenations of the architecture that are meaningful to certain stakeholders.

-The Architecture can be described to different stakeholders through different archtitecture views.
+The Architecture can be described to different stakeholders through different architecture views.

 Architecture views enable the architecture to be communicated to all stakeholders so they can verity the system addresses all their concerns.